 What Affects the Building Cost?

 Building cost is essentially affected by two things.
 As discussed, the market rate dictates your square meterage costs.
-Therefore, size of the residence is a big contributing factor to cost.
+Therefore, the size of the residence is a big contributing factor to cost.
 The other is your inclusions.

 As we mentioned above, your desired inclusions can play a big part in the final cost estimates, so while it feels pedantic, you need to decide on everything while planning.
 From your tap fittings and light fixtures to your benchtop materials, you can only budget properly if you get all the information.